HazyResearch/meerkat/docs/_sources/start/tutorial-filter-sort.md

 ## 🎉 Conclusion

 In just a few lines of code, we have a working app that allows users to filter and sort the image gallery.
 This is thanks to the powerful built-in components of Meerkat.
-You can browse the complete list of components [here]().
+You can browse the complete list of components {ref}`here <components_builtins>`.
 In a later tutorial, you'll also learn how to make your own custom components that can be just as powerful.